buscarini/jjdeploy/README.md

 7. If it finds a git or mercurial repository in your project, it will add any changes, commit using your provided changes, and push
 8. Uploads the ipa, the html and the icon to your server

+## How to use

+1. Copy *archive.sh* and *archive_resources_* to your project folder
+2. Open *archive.sh* and modify the project constants according to your project
+3. Open Terminal and run (from the project folder): ./archive.sh

 ## Additional Options

 You can run archive.sh with these parameters:

 > *-v (or --verbose)* will display all the xcodebuild output

+> *-email* will send an email with the changes to the company email address in the script

 > *--version* Displays the current script version